pdl/jtl/spec/draft.md

  - select
  - produce

-Iterates through each node in the nodelist produced by `select`; on each iteration that node becomes the current node, and `produce` is evaluated and returned.
+Iterates through each node in the node list produced by `select`; on each iteration that node becomes the current node, and `produce` is evaluated and returned.

 ### if

  - test
  - produce

 The `test` attribute is evaluated.
 It must return boolean true or false.
 If true, `produce` is evaluated.
-If false, an empty nodelist is returned.
+If false, an empty node list is returned.

 ### choose